How to Export Power BI to PDF: Complete Guide

 Do I need a Pro license to export?

 To export from Power BI Service, you typically need Pro or Premium.
 Desktop exports are available to all users.
+If you only need to export occasionally, Desktop is the most cost-effective option.

-How do I export a single visual?
+How do I export a single visual as an image?

 Summary